Advising Appointment

 Check off Your Completed Coursework

-We have reviewed your Flowchart options.
 Take a moment to pull up your Flowchart and check off coursework you have already completed.

 You can use your Degree Progress Report (DPR) to identify courses you have credit for.
 If your evaluation is not complete and you are unable to view your transfer credit in your DPR, do your best to read the course titles and check off courses you believe you have completed.
 You will want to refer back to your DPR prior to registration.